 Lock on style grips can be used on alloy and carbon models provided they are tightened within torque specs.

-Chromag bars are designed with appropriate width for the intended application.
-However, we understand that everyone is different, so if you need to cut down your bars make sure you do it a correct and safe way
+Chromag bars can be cut down if a narrower width is desired.
+If you need to cut down your bars, make sure you do it a correct and safe way.

 remove rough edges and burrs with a fine file or sandpaper after cutting.

-Wrapping tape around the bar can limit chips, splinters etc. A carbon-specific blade is recommended however a regular hacksaw (we recommend 32tpi) can also be used – with care.
+Wrapping tape around the bar at the cutting location can limit chips, splinters etc. A carbon-specific blade is recommended however a regular hacksaw (we recommend 32tpi) can also be used – with care.
 Note that aggressive cutting can cause a carbon bar to splinter.
 Cut slowly.

 Care and Use